Did you know? My book ‘Her Client’ is available for free. That’s right, this free book is yours to own your personal copy.

 Yes, free.
-It’s my way of introducing you to me and my books.
+It’s my way of introducing myself and my books.
 All I ask is that if you like it, write a review and post it to your favorite bookseller or right here, on my website.
+Continue reading “Free Book”

 I write for myself, and I’m all the happier for it.
 Writing gives me a sense of joy as I dream up the scenes my characters must navigate.
 Over the years, many have asked me how I can write such horrific stories where brutality rules.
 Honestly, I don’t know, except that I tend to get bored with stories that gloss over the human condition and only deal with those seeking to resolve the event.

 Yes, I write for myself, and it makes me happy.
 The other day I stumbled upon the following quote.
 Instantly, just like one of my characters, I was captivated.